Anne Aly

 Aly is the first female federal parliamentarian of Islamic faith and one of Australia's first two government ministers to be Muslim.
+She is the first female Muslim national cabinet member in Australian history.

 Aly was a professor, lecturer and academic specialising in counter-terrorism, and she is considered a global authority on understanding how and why young people are drawn into violent extremism.
 Aly founded People Against Violent Extremism (PaVE) to address extremism in Australia.

 Early life and education

-Aly was born in Alexandria, Egypt on 29 March 1967.
+Aly was born in Alexandria, Egypt (then known under the short-lived United Arab Republic) on 29 March 1967.
 Her mother was a nurse and her father an engineer.
 When Aly was two years old she and her parents moved to Australia via an assisted migration program, living first in Queensland, before settling in the western Sydney suburbs Lakemba and Chipping Norton, where Aly attended a private Anglican girls' school, Meriden, and her parents worked in factories and as a bus driver.

 Aly returned to Egypt for university, then returned to Australia with her first husband to raise their children in Perth close to her retired parents.

 Aly graduated from the American University in Cairo in 1990 with a Bachelor of Arts degree with high honours in English Literature, with a minor in Acting; and in 1994, received a Graduate Diploma of Arts (Language Studies) from Edith Cowan University; followed by a Master of Education degree in 1996, and PhD in 2008, both from Edith Cowan University.
 Her PhD thesis focused on media and culture, and was entitled A study of audience responses to the media discourse about the 'Other': The Fear of Terrorism between Australian Muslims and the Broader Community.

-Aly is one of eleven MPs in the 46th Parliament of Australia who possesses a PhD, the others being Katie Allen, Fiona Martin, Jim Chalmers, Andrew Leigh, Daniel Mulino, Jess Walsh, Adam Bandt, Mehreen Faruqi, Anne Webster and Helen Haines.
+Aly was one of eleven MPs in the 46th Parliament of Australia who possesses a PhD, the others being Katie Allen, Fiona Martin, Jim Chalmers, Andrew Leigh, Daniel Mulino, Jess Walsh, Adam Bandt, Mehreen Faruqi, Anne Webster and Helen Haines.